dwija12903/invoice-generator-app/README.md

-# 🚀 Invoice Generator App
+# 🚀 BillGen: Invoice Generator App

 An intuitive and dynamic Invoice Generator App built using **React**.
 This app enables users to create, preview, and print professional invoices seamlessly, with customizable fields for consignees, buyers, products, and bank details.

----

 ## 🌟 Features